Review trolls tank new Snow White film after Rachel Zegler ‘smear campaign’

 Zegler‘s off-screen personality is getting attacked by trolls in wake of film’s release

-The film received negative reviews, with the majority of critics highlighting lead star Rachel Zegler, 23, as one of the few positives in an otherwise weak live-action Disney remake.
+The film has received overwhelmingly negative reviews, with the majority of critics highlighting lead star Rachel Zegler, 23, as one of the few positives in an otherwise weak live-action Disney remake.

 But in recent weeks, the film has faced heightened vitriol, with many heavily criticising Zegler’s off-screen personality in what has been deemed a “smear campaign” against the 23-year-old West Side Story actor.